Installing sod is easy but it needs to be laid right. How to lay sod to ensure the best results.

-Add top soil and amendments and then till to a depth of 4 to 6 inches.
-Next, apply a starter fertilizer and work it into the top inch of soil.
+Add topsoil and amendments and then till to a depth of 4 to 6 inches.
+Next, apply a starter fertilizer and work it into the top inch of the soil.

 The finished grade should be 1 inch below edges, sidewalks, driveways and curbs to make room for the new sod.
 Tip: Drag a section of chain link fence behind a lawn tractor to smooth large areas.

-After finish grading, roll with a water-filled lawn roller to firm up the soil enough to be walked on.
+After finishing grading, roll with a water-filled lawn roller to firm up the soil enough to be walked on.

-Starting a New Lawn: If possible, remove constriction debris - buried wood, stumps, large roots.
-Large pieces of decomposing wood will cause Mushrooms in lawn and can also cause fairy ring.
+Starting a New Lawn: If possible, remove constriction debris – buried wood, stumps, and large roots.
+Large pieces of decomposing wood will cause Mushrooms in lawns and can also cause fairy rings.
 Tilling and grading is the same process as renovating (see above paragraphs).

 Sod deteriorates quickly in warm weather!
 Install it as soon as it is delivered.
 Whatever you cannot lay right away should be stored in a shady spot – unrolled and kept moist.